Installing and Configuring the TeamCity Server

 By default, the TeamCity server is accessible under the root context of the server address (for example,

-The TeamCity server is a web application that runs in an J2EE application server (a JVM application).
+The TeamCity server is a JVM web application that runs in Tomcat application server.
 TeamCity server requires a Java SE JRE installation to run.
 Compatible JRE is bundled in TeamCity Windows installer but needs to be installed separately when using other distributions.

 .dll for using the Integrated Security option of the Microsoft SQL database), you need to update the libraries to match the JVM x86/x64 platform.

 TeamCity selects the Java to run the server process as follows: